epfl-systemf/Linden/README.md

 Welcome to our artifact!

 The simplest way to evaluate this artifact is to download the VM (`linden.ova`) from Zenodo and follow the instructions below.
-The VM image can be imported in VirtualBox; we tested version 7.2.2 on an Ubuntu 24.04 LTS host OS.
+The VM image can be imported in VirtualBox; we tested version 7.2.2 on an Ubuntu 24.04 LTS host OS with an x86-64 host CPU.

 The VM username is `ubuntu`.
 The password is also `ubuntu`.
 The artifact directory is `~/Desktop/artifact`.